However, there’s plenty of good news, as well—in fact, there are tons of premium business lenders out there vying to fund your small business.

 If you’re able to qualify for an SBA loan from Celtic Bank, this is one of the most affordable, long-term business loans on the market.

-The next business lender on our list, Fundbox, specializes in funding small businesses through invoice financing.
+The next business lender on our list, Fundbox, specializes in funding small businesses through their line of credit.

-Their invoice financing product comes with the following ranges of terms:
+Their line of credit comes with the following ranges of terms:

 Even better, Fundbox is one of the most accessible business lenders out there.
-All you’ll need to eligible for Fundbox invoice financing is at least 3 months in business, and that’s it.
+All you’ll need to eligible for Fundbox’s line of credit is six months in business, a 600+ credit score, and a minimum annual revenue of $100,000.

 Another top business lender on our list is the international peer-to-peer lending company Funding Circle.